mark-watson/Java-AI-Book/manuscript/deeplearning.md

 ~~~~~~~~

-The F1 score is calculated as twice precision times recall, all divided by precision + recall.
+The F1 score is calculated as twice precision times recall, divided by precision + recall.
 We would like F1 to be as close to 1.0 as possible and it is common to spend a fair amount of time experimenting with meta learning parameters to increase F1.

 It is also fairly common to try to learn good values of meta learning parameters also.
 We won't do this here but the process involves splitting the data into three disjoint sets: training, validation, and testing.
 The meta parameters are varied, training is performed, and using the validation data the best set of meta parameters is selected.
 Finally, we test the network as defined my meta parameters and learned weights for those meta parameters with the separate test data to see what the effective F1 score is.

 ## Configuring the example using Maven

-There is a Maven pom.xml configuration file that is configured for a recent version of DL4J (as I write this in July 2020).
+There is a Maven pom.xml configuration file for this example that is configured for a recent version of DL4J (as I write this in July 2020).
 DL4J is fairly good at detecting if the Open BLAS library is available, if CUDA software support for any GPUs on your system are available, etc. If you try running the *Makefile* and get any errors, then check the [DL4J Quickstart and setup guide](https://deeplearning4j.konduit.ai/getting-started/quickstart) to see if there are any dependencies that you need on your system.
 The *Makefile* has a single target:

 {line-numbers=off}
 ~~~~~~~~
 deep_wisconsin:
   mvn install
-  mvn exec:java -Dexec.mainClass="com.markwatson.deeplearning.ClassifierWisconsinData"
+  mvn exec:java \
+    -Dexec.mainClass="com.markwatson.deeplearning.ClassifierWisconsinData"
 ~~~~~~~~

 ## Documentation Other Types of Deep Learning Layers